falexandrou/instahn/README.md

 #### HackerNews reader on steroids

 #### What is InstaHN
-InstaHN is a blazing fast, offline-first HackerNews reader
+InstaHN is an offline-first HackerNews reader for the impatient hacker

 #### Getting Started